Are pollutants only noxious chemicals like petrochemicals, acids, and contaminated water?

 Defending your company in the face of a spill is paid for with ‘defense costs’, but what if you have fines and penalties levied against you.
 What if your company receives an order to pay punitive costs?
 These can be covered, but not if your broker does not know to ask.

-Danny Lasante was transporting 35,000 litres of jet fuel, meant for helicopters fighting a nearby wildfire, when he crashed the truck in July 2013 and slid into Lemon Creek in the Slocan Valley in B.C.’s West Kootenay region on July 26, 2013.
+The driver was transporting 35,000 litres of jet fuel, meant for helicopters fighting a nearby wildfire, when he crashed the truck and slid into Lemon Creek in the Slocan Valley in B.C.’s West Kootenay region.